Algorithmology/list-processing-tools-starter/README.md

 the likely time complexity of each algorithm.
-- Write and publish on the course web site a blog post that explains (a) how you designed and implemented your benchmarking framework, (b) the list-processing algorithm functions that you chose to use in your doubling experiments, (c) the runtime results from your experimental study with the benchmarking framework that you implemented and (d) the running time results from an analytical evaluation that you conducted.
-Your blog post should clearly articulate (a) whether or not the experimental and analytical results for your function are in alignment with each other, (b) what is most likely to be the realistic runtime and true running time of a list-processing function, and (c) why you judge that your function has this runtime and running time, (d) which list-processing algorithm function from among those selected by your team members is the fastest, and (e) why this specific implementation proved to be the fastest among all of the list-processing algorithms.
+- Write and publish on the course web site a blog post that explains (a) how you designed and implemented your benchmarking framework, (b) the list-processing functions that you chose to use in your doubling experiments, (c) the runtime results from your experimental study with the benchmarking framework that you implemented and (d) the running time results from an analytical evaluation that you conducted.
+Your blog post should clearly articulate (a) whether or not the experimental and analytical results for your function are in alignment with each other, (b) what is most likely to be the realistic runtime and true running time of a list-processing function, and (c) why you judge that your function has this runtime and running time.
 - Present your findings to the entire class during the following week of the academic semester during the follow-on algorithm all-hands session.
+One member from each of the sub-teams should play a role in the presentation given during the algorithm all-hands session.
 - Please note that all of the work that you complete for this assignment should be published to the course web site.
 Your team must create and contribute to a pull request on the course web site's GitHub repository and ensure that your